-- The youngest Nobel Prize laureate – Malala Yousafzai, aged 17 – Nobel Peace Prize 2014
+- The youngest Nobel Prizes laureate – Malala Yousafzai, aged 17 – Nobel Peace Prize 2014

-- The oldest Nobel Prize laureate – John B. Goodenough, aged 97 – Chemistry, 2019
+- The oldest Nobel Prizes laureate – John B. Goodenough, aged 97 – Chemistry, 2019

-- Between 1901 and 2021 the Nobel Prize and prize in economic sciences have been awarded 58 times to women.
+- Between 1901 and 2021 the Nobel Prizes and prize in economic sciences have been awarded 58 times to women.

 - Jean-Paul Sartre, awarded the 1964 Nobel Prize in Literature and Le Duc Tho, awarded the 1973 Nobel Peace Prize jointly with US declined the prize.

-- Three German Nobel Prize laureates, Richard Kuhn, Adolf Butenandt and Gerhard Domagk and Boris Pasternak, the 1958 Nobel Laureate in Literature were forced by authorities to decline the Nobel Prize.
+- Three German Nobel Prize laureates, Richard Kuhn, Adolf Butenandt and Gerhard Domagk and Boris Pasternak, the 1958 Nobel Laureate in Literature were forced by authorities to decline the Nobel Prizes.

 - On December 10, 1901, the Nobel Prizes were awarded for the first time in Stockholm and in Christiania (now Oslo) respectively.

-- Each Nobel Prize diploma is a unique work of art, created by foremost Swedish and Norwegian artists and calligraphers.
+- Each Nobel Prizes diploma is a unique work of art, created by foremost Swedish and Norwegian artists and calligraphers.

-Why are the individuals and organisations awarded a Nobel Prize called Nobel Prize laureates?
+Why are the individuals and organizations awarded a Nobel Prize called Nobel Prize laureates?